 The American “footprint” and the level of violence in Afghanistan have increased sharply since 2009.

-The Taliban, for its part, dismissed Obama’s withdrawal plan as “only as a symbolic step”, in a statement released on Thursday.
+The Taliban has dismissed President Barack Obama’s announcement of US troop withdrawals from Afghanistan as “only as a symbolic step,” in a statement released on Thursday.

 The statement accused the US of “repeatedly giving false hopes to its nation about ending this war and claiming baselessly about victory”.

-Obama’s plan to begin withdrawing the extra forces he put in place in 2009 as part of troop “surge” would see 10,000 troops depart this year, beginning in July, and another 23,000 next summer.
+Obama’s plan to begin withdrawing the extra forces he put in place in 2009 would see 10,000 troops depart this year, beginning in July, and another 23,000 next summer.

 Al Jazeera’s Bernard Smith, reporting from Kabul, said the immediate reaction from people in Afghanistan was disappointment.